Abram Simon

-Abram Simon (July 14, 1872 – December 24, 1938) was a Jewish-American rabbi who mostly ministered in Washington, D.C.
+Abram Simon (July 14, 1872 – December 24, 1938) was an American Reform rabbi who mostly ministered in Washington, D.C.

 Life

-Simon was born on July 14, 1872 in Nashville, Tennessee, the son of David Simon and Rachel Lederhandler.
+Simon was born on July 14, 1872, in Nashville, Tennessee, the son of David Simon and Rachel Lederhandler.
 He moved with his parents to Cincinnati, Ohio, when he was young.

 Simon graduated from the University of Cincinnati with a B.L. in 1894, and in that same year he was ordained a rabbi by Hebrew Union College.
 He then served as rabbi of Congregation B'nai Israel in Sacramento, California, from 1894 to 1899, followed by Temple Israel in Omaha, Nebraska, from 1899 to 1904.
-He became rabbi of the Washington Hebrew Congregation in Washington, D.C. in the latter year, and he served as rabbi there until his death.
+He became rabbi of the Washington Hebrew Congregation in Washington, D.C., in the latter year, and he served as rabbi there until his death.
 While in Washington, he was among the first to have separate services for college students.
 He received a Ph.D. from George Washington University in 1917, and in 1925 he received an honorary D.H.L. from Hebrew Union College.
 He was the first rabbi of the Washington Hebrew Congregation, his predecessor having been a hazzan.

 During World War I, Simon was a Red Cross Officer who served in France and was attached to the 304th Sanitary Train of the 79th Division.
 He formed a branch of the Society a branch of the Society for the Prevention of Cruelty to Children and Animals while living in Sacramento, and in Omaha he took post-graduate courses in philosophy and education at the University of Nebraska.
 He was president of the Washington, D.C., Board of Education from 1920 to 1923, president of the Central Conference of American Rabbis from 1923 to 1925, a founder of the Synagogue Council of America in 1928, and an organizer of the Washington chapter of the National Conference of Christians and Jews.
 In 1929, he was appointed a non-Zionist member of the council of the Jewish Agency.
 In 1912, he and William Rosenau wrote History of Jewish Education.